 Table~\ref{tab0} shows some IoT, and/or message telemetry specific protocols, including Message Queuing Telemetry Transport (MQTT), Extensible Messaging and Presence Protocol (XMPP), Advanced Message Queuing Protocol (AMQP), and their corresponding underlying protocols.
 The table shows that protocols with publish/subscribe architecture rely on TCP protocol for data telemetry, and are thus susceptible to DDoS based TCP SYN attacks.
 It is important to note that though Constrained Application Protocol (CoAP) does not run on TCP, it is still vulnerable to DDoS attacks such as UDP Flood.

 Cyber Physical Systems IoT subsystem (CPS-IoT) \cite{cpsiot}, such as that shown in Fig. \ref{fig1}, rely on a mix of traditional IP networks and IoT specific protocols to move data from devices (physical and virtual sensors, actuators, edge devices and gateways) to / from the Cloud.
-An IoT specific protocol such as MQTT or AMQP, labelled ‘m’ in Fig \ref{fig1}, is used for message telemetry between device(s) and the Fog infrastructure; while an IP protocol, such as the HyperText Transfer Protocol (HTTP) labelled ‘h’, is used between the Fog and Cloud infrastructures.
-While both protocols (m and h) belong to different stacks, they are both guided by the TCP protocol in transporting data from source to destination.
+An IoT specific protocol, such as MQTT or AMQP, is used for message telemetry between device(s) and the Fog infrastructure, as shown in Fig \ref{fig1}; while an IP protocol, such as the HyperText Transfer Protocol (HTTP), is used between the Fog and Cloud infrastructures.
+While both protocols (MQTT and HTTP) belong to different stacks, they are both guided by the TCP protocol in transporting data from source to destination.
 Hence, DDoS attacks such as the TCP SYN can be plausible tools that attackers use to mislead the operation of CPS and potentially cause critical damages.